rising-dancho/friendster-server-rendered/README.md

-a friendster static html page rendered from the backend. dynamically updated using json, javascript, express and  node fs module.
+a friendster dynamic html page updated using json, javascript, and node fs module and express